-Each transform also provides an OS/390 UNIX command that lets users transform data in an HFS file or MVS data set without printing it.
-The OS/390 UNIX transform command creates an output file, which can be printed or transmitted to another system for viewing or printing.
-The OS/390 UNIX commands are: afp2pcl, afp2pdf, afp2ps, pcl2afp, ps2afp, pdf2afp, and sap2afp.
+Each transform also provides a z/OS UNIX command that lets users transform data in an HFS file or MVS data set without printing it.
+The z/OS UNIX transform command creates an output file, which can be printed or transmitted to another system for viewing or printing.
+The z/OS UNIX commands are: afp2pcl, afp2pdf, afp2ps, pcl2afp, ps2afp, pdf2afp, and sap2afp.

-The Transform Manager, a component of Infoprint Server, controls the transform daemons provided with Infoprint Server Transforms for OS/390.
+The Transform Manager, a component of Infoprint Server, controls the transform daemons provided with Infoprint Server Transforms.
 The Transform Manager starts and stops the transform daemons using configuration information specified by the administrator.
 For example, the administrator can limit the number of transform daemons that are active at a time.

-Figure 6 on page 15 shows how Infoprint Server Transforms and the Transform Manager fit into your system.
+Figure 6 shows how Infoprint Server Transforms and the Transform Manager fit into your system.
 An explanation of each step follows: